Update - March 20, 2025:

 abel.diazgonzalez(AT)@maastrichtuniversity.nl

-Proposals are invited for the following session types:
+Our 2025 Call for Papers invited proposals for the following session types:

 All proposals must be single-spaced and have numbered pages.
 They will undergo a peer-review process although symposia and workshop proposals will not be subject to blind reviews.

 • This format offers authors the opportunity to receive early-stage feedback on their research ideas related to theoretical framing, methods, and potential publication outlets.
-No audio-visual (A/V) support is available for these sessions.
-Authors should bring 10 copies of a one-page description of their research idea for distribution among the audience and receive feedback during a roundtable discussion.
+There are interactive screens in all rooms, and participants can use a PPT presentation.

 Submission requirements: